-Investing in a second citizenship is investing in your freedom from a single state.
-This can ensure your safety, increase your global mobility, opens up a range of investment possibilities as well as greater flexibility in lifestyle choices.
+Investing in a second citizenship is an investment in your freedom.
+Freedom from a single state actor.
+Having a second citizenship can help to ensure your safety, increase your global mobility as well as offering flexibility in lifestyle choices.

 Getting a second passport has numerous benefits that will allow you